nothinglabs/openmelt2/antweight_reference_platform/readme.md

 The battery is taped both against the floor of the robot - and the flat section of wall behind it.
 There is clearance under the flat wall for a zip-tie if more security is desired (good idea).

-The power switch, LED, capacitor and resistors are all held in place with a hot glue.
+The power switch, LED, capacitor and resistors are all held in place with hot glue.

 The motor is held into place using zip ties.